Cost to Build a Garden Wall

 Machine Made Brick Wall Cost

-There are a few different ways to make bricks.
-The different methods produce different final looks.
 For a smoother finish, you should choose an extruded or wire-cut brick.
-For a brick with some texture, you should choose either soft mud bricks or water struck bricks.
-The average cost of bricks is £250 - £400 per thousand bricks.
+For a brick with some texture, you should choose either soft mud bricks or water-struck bricks.
+The average cost of bricks is £250 to £400 per thousand bricks.

 Pros

-- ✔ Cheap brick for garden wall
+- ✔ Cheap brick for garden walls

 - ✔ Consistent look